Drilling & extraction

 Following a series of tests, drilling resumes until it reaches the kickoff point – then a specialized motor is added to the drilling assembly that allows the curved and horizontal sections of the well to be drilled.
 The kickoff point is typically thousands of feet below any freshwater zones.

-Getting the Oil and Gas Out
+Getting the oil and gas out

 After drilling the well and installing another string of casing, only the section of casing within the hydrocarbon formation is perforated to let oil or natural gas in.
 In many cases, the process ends here and the well is ready to produce oil or natural gas.
 Other wells require further techniques to complete the well, such as hydraulic fracturing, a proven technique that has helped develop oil and natural gas resources safely for more than 60 years.